hopsparser/hopsparser/README.md

 In that case, you can run the smoketests with `tox` to ensure that everything works on your end.

-Alternatively (but not recommended), you can also clone this repo, install the dependencies listed in `setup.cfg` and call `python -m npdependency.graph_parser3` directly from the root of the repo.
+Alternatively (but not recommended), you can also clone this repo, install the dependencies listed in `setup.cfg` and call `python -m npdependency.graph_parser` directly from the root of the repo.

 ## Parsing task